The Apostles' Creed (Circa 2nd Century AD)

 I believe in God the Father Almighty,

-maker of heaven and earth.
+Maker of heaven and earth.

-And in Jesus Christ, His only Son, our Lord;
+And in Jesus Christ, his only Son, our Lord;

-Who was conceived by the Holy Spirit,
+who was conceived of the Holy Spirit,

-Born of the virgin Mary,
+born of the Virgin Mary,

-Suffered under Pontius Pilate,
+suffered under Pontius Pilate,

-Was crucified, dead and buried.
+was crucified, dead, and buried.

-He descended to the dead,
+He descended to hell.*

-On the third day, He rose again from the dead.
+The third day he rose again from the dead.

 He ascended to heaven,

-And sits at the right hand of God the Father Almighty;
+and sits at the right hand of God the Father Almighty,

-From thence He will come to judge the living and the dead.
+from whence He will come to judge the living and the dead.

 I believe in the Holy Spirit,

-The holy universal church,
+the holy catholic* church,

-The communion of saints,
+the communion of saints,

-The forgiveness of sins,
+the forgiveness of sins,

-The resurrection of the body,
+the resurrection of the body,

-And the life everlasting.
+and the life everlasting.

-Some versions of the Apostles' Creed include two phrases that sometimes need more explanation than others.
 The first is that Jesus "descended into hell."
 Unfortunately, several English translations of the Bible are inconsistent in their translation of the Hebrew word Sheol and the Greek word Hades.
 They are sometimes translated as "hell" when they both mean "the place of the dead."
 Sheol and Hades are a temporary place where souls are kept till they await the final judgment.
 The Bible says that Jesus descended to these lower regions of the earth and proclaimed to the spirits in prison.
 However, he did not go to hell as we would know it as the Lake of Fire.
 That is the permanent place of punishment for Satan, his angels, and all those who reject the free gift of salvation offered to us in Christ.
 Therefore, it's helpful to say "He descended to the dead" so as not to be confused and confuse others.